sergio-leif/certified-aws-solutions-architect-associate/1-aws-fundamentals/ec2.md

 - Limits:
     - An encrypted AMI can not be copied.
 Instead, if the underlying snapshot and encryption key where shared, we can copy the snapshot while re-encrypting it with a key of our own.
 The copied snapshot can be registered as a new AMI
     - We cant copy an AMI with an associated **billingProduct** code that was shared with us from another account.
 This includes Windows AMIs and AMIs from the AWS Marketplace.
 To copy a shared AMI with **billingProduct** code, we have to launch an EC2 instance from our account using the shared AMI and then create an AMI from source
+    - When the new AMI is copied from region A into region B, it automatically creates a snapshot in region B because AMIs are based on the underlying snapshots.
+Further, an instance is created from this AMI in region B. Hence, we have 1 EC2 instance, 1 AMI and 1 snapshot in region B.

 ## Placement Groups